rolandjlevy/express-movie-search-with-themoviedb-api/README.md

 The end result is an image path for each movie which includes the size of the image.
 For example, this uses w185 to set the image width to 185px: https://image.tmdb.org/t/p/w185/r7XF6duZy5ZXmOX7HE3fKGV1WLN.jpg

-The dropdown is generated using the poster sizes stored in image_config.mjs which I found [on this forum](https://www.themoviedb.org/talk/53c11d4ec3a3684cf4006400)
+The dropdown is generated from the poster sizes in image_config.mjs which I found on [the TMDB support forum](https://www.themoviedb.org/talk/53c11d4ec3a3684cf4006400)

-> The sizes for the dropdown are:

 ```json
 "poster_sizes": [